Call MVCC Admissions

 ET152 Circuits 2

 ET152 Circuits 2 C-3 P-2 Cr-4 This course covers AC circuit analysis.
 Topics include Phasor representation of sinusoidal voltage, currents, impedance, power solution of RLC circuits, frequency response, and series and parallel resonance.
 Three phase power transformers and Fourier analysis of complex waveforms are introduced.
 The use of computer solutions in problem solving is included.
-Prerequisites: ET151 Circuits 1, ET153 Introduction to Electronics, and either ET154 Computer Programming or IS101 Introduction to Personal Computers or IS100 Introduction to Computer Applications & Concepts.
+Prerequisites: ET151 Circuits 1, ET153 Introduction to Electronics, and either ET154 Computer Programming or IS100 Introduction to Computers and Society or IS101 Computers and Society.
 Corequisite: MA122 Fundamentals of College Mathematics 2, or MA150 Pre-calculus, or MA151 Calculus 1.
 See when this course is offered ...

 ET161 Linear Electronics

 The theory and applications of modern transistors are introduced; both the bipolar junction transistor and the field effect transistor are examined.
 Applications include usage in small and large signal class A amplifiers, as well as in class B power amplifiers.
 Voltage control FET applications are studied.
 Problem solving techniques involving digital computers are discussed.
-Prerequisites: ET153 Introduction to Electronics, and either ET154 Computer Programming or IS101 Computer Applications & Concepts 1 or IS100 Introduction to Computer Applications & Concepts.
+Prerequisites: ET153 Introduction to Electronics, and either ET154 Computer Programming or IS101 Computers and Society or IS100 Introduction to Computers and Society.
 Corequisites: ET152 Circuits 2.
 See when this course is offered ...

 ET181 Digital Electroncs 1